-In a country filled with such bitter and simmering cultural, racial and economic strife, where shootings too-often dominate the headlines, where the comments sections of political articles too-often resemble cesspools of bigotry and hate —kindness couldn’t be more valuable.
+In a country filled with such bitter and simmering cultural, racial and economic strife, where shootings too-often dominate the headlines, where the comments sections of online news pieces too-often resemble cesspools of bigotry and hate —kindness couldn’t be more valuable.

 I’m all-too-aware of a kindness deficit in my own character.
-That’s why next month, when I write my New Year’s resolutions, I’ll be sure to once again add kindness to the list of virtues to aim for in 2018.
+That’s why, when I write my New Year’s resolutions, I’ll be sure to add kindness to the list of virtues to aim for in 2018.

 Photo Credit: Getty Images